shaunrfox/okshaun-claude-marketplace/panda-css-workflows/README.md

 - Validates setup and configuration
 - Tests in light and dark themes

-### MCP Integration (Optional)
+### MCP Servers

-This plugin can use MCP tools to fetch up-to-date official Panda CSS documentation:
+This plugin can use the Context7 MCP tools to fetch up-to-date official documentation for things like Panda CSS.
+Skills and agent will automatically use MCP tools when needed and it only uses tokens when invoked.

-1. Ensure MCP Docker server is available
-2. Skills and agent will automatically use MCP tools when needed:
+- Docs are fetched on-demand and typically use 1-5k tokens per fetch
+- Toggle with `@context7 off/on` if you want to disable it temporarily

+#### Tools

  - `resolve-library-id` to find Panda CSS library
  - `get-library-docs` to fetch relevant documentation

 **No manual configuration required** - the plugin handles MCP integration automatically when available.